ibnhabib/dropo/src/pages/index.md

       - actions:
           - label: Learn More
             url: /features
-        content: U Kargo Freight makes it easy to get instant air and ocean freight quotes and to book, pay and track your shipments online.
+        content: U Kargo Freight makes it easy to get instant transport and ocean freight quotes and move immediately.
 With our global network of logistics experts and industry-leading technology, we ensure that your goods arrive safely and reliably every time.
         image: /images/truck_2.png
         title: Freight and Transport
     section_id: features